Indiana Code-Title 27-Article 1-Chapter 37.5-Health Care Service Prior Authorization

 (3) the health care provider has an insufficient number of covered individuals as patients or customers, as determined by the commissioner, to warrant the financial expense that compliance with subsection (b) would require.

-(d) If a covered individual’s health care provider is described in subsection (c), the health plan shall accept from the health care provider a request for prior authorization as follows:
+(d) If a covered individual's health care provider is described in subsection (c), the utilization review entity shall accept from the health care provider a request for prior authorization as follows:

 (1) The prior authorization request must be made on the standardized prior authorization form established by the department under section 16 of this chapter.

-(2) The health plan shall provide for secure electronic transmission and acknowledgement of receipt of the standardized prior authorization form and any supporting information for the prior authorization by use of a transaction number or another reference code.
+(2) The utilization review entity shall provide for a secure electronic transmission or an application programming interface and acknowledgment of receipt of the standardized prior authorization form and any supporting information for the prior authorization by use of a transaction number or another reference code.

 Section27-1-37.5-12.
 Claim for Which Prior Authorization Was Given; Denial; Resubmission of Claim

 Sec.
-12. (a) This section applies to a claim for a health care service rendered by a participating provider:
+12. (a) This section applies to a claim for a health care service rendered by a health care provider:

 (1) for which:

-(B) a health plan gives prior authorization; and
+(B) a utilization review entity gives prior authorization; and

-(b) The health plan shall not deny the claim described in subsection (a) unless:
+(b) The utilization review entity shall not deny the claim described in subsection (a) unless:

-(2) the covered individual is not covered under the health plan on the date on which the health care service is rendered.
+(6) the patient was not covered under the health plan on the date on which the health care service was rendered.

 (c) If: